luccadibe/go-loadgen/README.md

     Error   string        `json:"error,omitempty"`
 }

 // Then, we define our client and data provider.
-Our client will be used to send the request to the server, it must implement the Client interface. type myClient struct{}
+// It must implement the Client interface. type myClient struct{}

 // CallEndpoint will be called by executors using data (endpointRequest) provided by our data provider. func (c *myClient) CallEndpoint(ctx context.Context, req endpointRequest) endpointResponse {
     // We can track the latency of the request